RobDoan/homestars/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-Due to limitation of time for code challenge.
-I used `react-create-app` to init project.
+Due to limitation of time for the code challenge, I used `react-create-app` to initialize project.
 ### Setup

 - Install node package `yarn install`
 - Start dev `yarn start`

-### Things that I would like to improve if I have more time
+### Things that I would like to improve if I had more time

 - [ ] Normally, I prefer using `rxjs`.
-So, If I have more time, I will convert `redux-thunk` to `redux-observable`
+Thus, If there were more time, I would convert `redux-thunk` to `redux-observable`
 - [ ] Handle expired token
-- [ ] Handle errors message when logging in has been failed.
+- [ ] Handle error messages when logging in attempt has been failed.
 - [ ] Add loading more for front-end
 - [ ] Add [workbox](https://developers.google.com/web/tools/workbox) for caching
-- [ ] Write more test for front-end.
 - [ ] `CurrentChatWindow` should be refactored.
-It better to not let it depends on __messages feature__
+It is better to not let it depend on __messages feature__
 - [ ] Improve Select Channel Dialog